btf-org/flank/README.md

 ## How do we bring back program-sharing
 Your workstation can do 98% of the work.
 It's just missing 2 things:
-1. Your CLI is not an intuitive interface for entering data/viewing results.
+1. Your CLI is not an intuitive interface for entering parameters and viewing/downloading results.
 2. Your CLI has no guardrails.
 And poor out-of-the-box access control.

 So Flank is a highly restricted, interactive shell.
-Then there's a thin web client.
+And then there's a thin web client on top.